- May 4, 2018

 The big news impacting global retail sourcing this year is the ongoing trade “dispute”” between the United States and China.
 Tensions escalated when the US announced tariffs on Chinese exports to the US, which was quickly followed by retaliatory Chinese tariffs.
 This potential “trade war” has been brewing since President Donald Trump took office on the pledge of bringing manufacturing back to the US and reducing the trade imbalance between the US and China.

 Some pundits think a trade war is inevitable, while others suggest this a tactical negotiation which will resolve itself in the coming months.
-Either way we weighed in on some of the issues and how this dispute could impact retail sourcing, the global retail supply chain and retail consumers alike.
+Either way we weighed in on some of the issues and how this dispute could impact retail sourcing, the supply chain management software and retail consumers alike.

 Timeline of the Trade Dispute